-About the Book: Veronica’s Grave
+About the Books: Veronica’s Grave and Missing Mother

 All the happenings, the interchanges, and the fallout are factual.
-All conversations within took place, even if some of the more repetitive and digressive ones have been condensed.
+All the conversations within took place, even if some of the more repetitive and digressive ones have been condensed.
 The scenes depicted are impressionist snapshots, fleeting moments in time meant to be representative of the fuller picture.
 If there has been selective editing, it has not been done at the expense of truth.

 About the Blog: Desperately Seeking Paris

-If you want to read more about these and other walkabouts of this girl in the city, you can check the blog’s archive for a list of all the posts written over the past year.
-Here are some of the top performers:
+My intention in writing this blog is to share my enthusiasms for my French 'finds,' that can be anything with a French twist.
+From a newbrasserie on the historic Lower East Side to the opening of Albertine, a charming bookshop tucked away inside the French Consulate on Fifth Avenue at 79th Street.
+If you would like to read more about these and other walkabouts of this girl in the city, you can check the blog’s archive for a list of all the posts written over the past year.
+What follows are some of the top performers.

 Out and About in Paris: